 image::images/column_definition.png[Create Table Statement]

 Although constraints may be specified directly against column definitions, they may also be independently listed below the column definitions.
-Many practitioners prefer to list the constraints separately in this manner because it allows all contraints, including multi-column constraints, to be located together.
+Many practitioners prefer to list the constraints separately in this manner because it allows all constraints, including multi-column constraints, to be located together.

 ==== Computed Columns